NextYearStudios/HangoutCore/README.md

 ##### *Join the discord below for quicker support.*
 [![Discord](https://img.shields.io/discord/514091020535857155?color=5865F2&label=Discord&logo=Discord&logoColor=fff)](https://discord.gg/xpwQvdeCN2)
 ## Installation
-###### It is assumed you already have Python, and VirtualEnv installed prior to this installation.
+###### Please note it is assumed you already have Python, and VirtualEnv installed prior to this installation.
 If you do not have both installed please do so before continuing.
 1. ### *Clone Repository Via Terminal:*
     1. CD into your desired directory via ```cd /path/to/directory```
     1. Clone this repository via ```git clone git@github.com:NextYearStudios/HangoutCore.git```